gless/OpenfaasKubeWindows/README.md

  - Ubuntu 18.04 Worker
  - Windows 2019 Datacenter Worker

+You'll need to update the files to point to your repository and gateway information.

 Build then push Dockerfile to local repository.
 Deploy to Openfaas via
 ````